LCC-CIT/CS295N-CourseMaterials/Labs/Lab05/Lab5Instructions_CS295N.md

 # Lab 5

-##Publishing to an IIS Hosting Service, Controller Tutorial
+##Publishing to an IIS Hosting Service

 ### Part 1: Publishing to a server

 1. Create a free account on [Smarter ASP.NET](http://www.smarterasp.net/index?r=100953936).
-2. Get a domain name from [Freenom](https://www.freenom.com/en/index.html?lang=en)
 3. Prepare your web app for publishing.
 4. Publish your app to the file system.
 5. Use FTP to transfer the files to the server.

-###Part 2: Controller Tutorial

-Do the tutorial in Freeman Ch.
-17. In class, your instructor will point out the parts to do and the the parts to skip.

-Take screen shots at the end of each major step.
+### Part 2: Registering a Domain Name

+1. Register a free domain name using [Freenom](https://www.freenom.com/en/index.html?lang=en).
+   Note: SmarterASP.NET appears to not allows some of the free domain names on the 60 day trial account.
+However, it has allowed the .gq free domain.
+2. Enter the domain name on SmarterASP.NET.
+   Note the name servers that your web site is using.
+3. On Freenom, enter the nameservers being used for your web site on SmareterASP.NET

 ###Submission to Moodle